Larrycpan/MAAS/README.md

   sourceCpp(paste0("./function/", i))
 }
 ```
 We provide the source code of SNV calling and MAAS in the github repository, including peak adjusting and multimodal integration.
+In addition, we highly recommend installing [openBLAS](https://github.com/OpenMathLib/OpenBLAS) to speed matrix operations, before starting your MAAS analysis.

 Documentation and tutorials (full data preparation and integration) can be found at <xxx>.